Uniformizing complex ODEs and applications: Overview of methods, further results and background material

-Finally in view of the beautiful results obtained by A. Guillot in \cite{guillotFourier}, \cite{guillotIHES}, it is natural to try to apply our methods to quadratic semi-complete vector fields as those considered in the mentioned works.
-The material prepared for the proofs of Theorems~A, A' and~B allows us to show that one such vector field having no dicritical singularity at infinity has leaves that are hyperbolic Riemann surfaces.
-This quickly leads to Theorem~C by resorting again to Brunella's result on the variation of the Poincar\'e metric, see \cite{marco2}.
-Halphen vector fields are however very special in the sense that they {\it do have}\, dicritical singularities at infinity and still the leaves of their associated foliation may be hyperbolic Riemann surfaces.
+Still concerning vector fields in Painlev\'e-Guillot lattices, it follows that Halphen vector fields are again special in the sense that they {\it do have}\, dicritical singularities at infinity and still the leaves of their associated foliation may be hyperbolic Riemann surfaces.
 Whereas these results, and many others, are due to A. Guillot and appear in \cite{guillotIHES}, we found it was worth re-obtaining them by following our general point of view.
 This discussion takes up most of the last section of this paper.
-In particular it involves some considerations about convergence of Poincar\'e series that differ from their classical theory.
+In particular, it involves some considerations about convergence of Poincar\'e series that differ from their classical theory.

-Another motivation for us to revisit Guillot's work on Halphen vector fields is to pave the way for one further application of our method.
-As briefly stated in the Introduction, the arguments developed in our discussion about Halphen vector fields can be adapted to provide a classification of the first homogeneous components at a singular point of a globally defined holomorphic vector field on a compact K\"ahler threefold.
-In addition the same classification applies equally well to the top degree homogeneous component of a complete polynomial vector field on $\C^3$.
-However, unlike the other results of this paper, our techniques does not allow to derive a similar classification for dimensions higher than~$3$.
-In fact, dimension~$3$ turns out to be special for two reasons: on one hand the groups of automorphisms of compact Riemann surfaces are easy to describe and, on the other hand, the existence of invariant surfaces for the corresponding foliations enables us to apply a powerful theorem due to McQuillan which is available only in dimension~$2$.
-Details on this procedure are to be found in Section~7.3.
+Another motivation for us to revisit Guillot's work on Halphen vector fields is to pave the way for other possible applications of our techniques, some of them indicated in the Appendix.
+Namely, it consists of classifying the first homogeneous components at a singular point of a globally defined holomorphic vector field on a compact K\"ahler threefold.
+As it will be explained later, this classification must be identical to the classification of the top degree homogeneous components of complete polynomial vector fields on $\C^3$, cf. Appendix.